-The Rotherham Charter developed from research involving Rotherham children and young people with special educational needs, and their parents and carers, highlighting the relationship between parental involvement in learning, emotional wellbeing, and positive outcomes for children and young people.
+Genuine Partnerships and the Four Cornerstones (also known as the Rotherham Charter) has evolved from a unique partnership involving Rotherham Parent Carers Forum and Rotherham Borough Council.
+What is now known as the Four Cornerstones Approach developed from research involving Rotherham children and young people with special educational needs, and their parents and carers, highlighting the relationship between genuine parent carer involvement, emotional wellbeing, and positive outcomes for children and young people.

 Parental involvement has a significant effect on children’s achievement and adjustment even after all other factors such as social class, maternal education and poverty have been taken out of the equation…

 At first funded by the Department for Education (DfE) as an innovative project following publication of the “Lamb Inquiry: Special Educational Needs and Parental Confidence” (2009), what followed has enabled genuine and exciting partnerships to flourish between services, parents and carers, schools, settings, children and young people.

 The Genuine Partnerships way of working is recognised as best practice by national charity Contact.
 It underpins Rotherham’s SEND Strategy and contributes to Rotherham’s Preparing for Adulthood Strategic Board, making sure the voices of children, young people and their families are genuinely heard.